 Traders should also remember it when chilling after a set of gains or brooding over a series of losses.

 Befriending mathematical expectation

-a trading decision is more complicated than a coin flip.
-And yet, it all comes
+Of course, a trading decision is more complicated than a coin flip.
+And yet, it all comes to probability.

 The goal of a trader is to build a trading system with a positive expectation and combine it with sound risk management.
 Regrettably, the maths doesn't allow us to predict the future performance of a trading system.
 All we can do is to study historical data gathered during the period when you backtested your strategy.
 The formula of positive mathematical expectation will be something like:

 [1 + (W/L)]xP - 1, where W is the amount of average winning trade, L is the amount of average losing trade and P is the probability of winning.